voelzmo/codex/openvpn.md

+# How to Deploy OpenVPN and Setup Root Certificates with Vault

-# Enabling Remote Access to Internal Services in Client Environments
+## Enabling Remote Access to Internal Services in Client Environments

 In order to access the user interfaces for Concourse, SHIELD, Bolo, and other internal-only services deployed for clients, your web browser